lifespan prediction

 Transparency

-The AI models used to generate lifespan estimates should be transparent and open to scrutiny.
-With visibility into how the models work, evaluating fairness and preventing bias is impossible.
-Offering these services should provide details on their methodology.
+The AI models that will generate these lifespan estimates must be transparent and open to scrutiny.
+Without insight into how the models function, determining fairness and avoiding bias is impossible.
+These should detail their methodology when offering such services.

 Bias